 Starting a business

-At the beginning I wasn’t sure I would ever be able to make enough from my blog to support myself, but I was very confident that I would be able to make some money and that was a step in the right direction.
+At the beginning I wasn’t sure I would ever be able to make enough from my blog to support my family, but I was very confident that I would at least be able to make some money at it and that was a step in the right direction.

 It was something I enjoyed and was passionate about it.